wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ```

-The complex example above is trying to hide that problematic asynchronous requesting with remembering completion blocks when the underlying HTTP request is already on the fly.
-Be aware that the code is still very simple PoC and for example, doesn't solve cancelation and thread safety.
+The complex example above is trying to hide that problematic asynchronous requesting by remembering completion blocks when the underlying HTTP request is already on the fly.
+Be aware that the code is still very simple PoC and, for example, doesn't solve cancelation and thread-safety.

 ### Generating Authorization Header